1973–74 Dumbarton F.C. season: February

-After a free week Dumbarton travelled to Pittodrie to play Aberdeen in the league, While the game ended in a 3-0 defeat it was overshadowed by bad injuries to two players.
+After a free week Dumbarton travelled to Pittodrie to play Aberdeen in the league, While the game ended in a 3–0 defeat it was overshadowed by bad injuries to two players.
 During the game Dons young striker Bobby Street broke his leg and Sons goalkeeper Lawrie Williams suffered a fractured cheekbone.

 On 16 February East Fife were the visitors to Boghead and not for the first time this season the name of the ground was playing true to its name.
-Appropriately the goals were scored from headers and finished in a 1-1 draw.
+Appropriately the goals were scored from headers and finished in a 1–1 draw.

-The following weekend Hearts arrived on league business and while the playing surface continued to cause problems the visitors managed to leave with both points after a 1-0 win.
+The following weekend Hearts arrived on league business and while the playing surface continued to cause problems the visitors managed to leave with both points after a 1–0 win.

 At the end of February Celtic continued at the top of the league with 36 points from 22 games played, still being chased by Hibernian, now 5 points behind.
 Dumbarton maintained 11th place with 19 points from 23 matches.

 March

 The Boghead surface continued to cause problems as Clyde arrived to play their league fixture on 9 March but it was the visitors who adapted quicker to the conditions and went into an early lead.
-Nevertheless a 16 yard strike from Wallace in the second half was enough to earn Dumbarton a point.
+Nevertheless, a 16-yard strike from Wallace in the second half was enough to earn Dumbarton a point.

-The next match occurred on 23 March with an away tie against St Johnstone and it looked like Dumbarton were easing towards both points with a 2-0 lead.
-The home team’s goal on 69 minutes seemed to be only a consolation as the game moved into time added.
-Then St Johnstone’s Muir scored a quick double which turned the match on its head - only for Colin McAdam to mount a last gasp counter attack and score the equaliser in the 93rd minute.
+The next match occurred on 23 March with an away tie against St Johnstone and it looked like Dumbarton were easing towards both points with a 2–0 lead.
+The home team's goal on 69 minutes seemed to be only a consolation as the game moved into time added.
+Then St Johnstone's Muir scored a quick double which turned the match on its head - only for Colin McAdam to mount a last gasp counterattack and score the equaliser in the 93rd minute.

-In midweek, Dumbarton took a rest from league business to visit Firs Park in a Stirlingshire Cup semi final tie against East Stirling – only progressing on penalties after struggling to a 2-2 draw.
+In midweek, Dumbarton took a rest from league business to visit Firs Park in a Stirlingshire Cup semi final tie against East Stirling – only progressing on penalties after struggling to a 2–2 draw.

 The following weekend Dumbarton visited Celtic Park to take on the team going for their ninth title in a row – but it was the underdogs who shocked the Celtic crowd going in at half time 2-1 up.
-Kenny Dalglish levelled matters but back came the Sons with an 18 yard strike from Peter Coleman – only for Dixie Deans to equalise with 6 minutes to play.
+Kenny Dalglish levelled matters but back came the Sons with an 18-yard strike from Peter Coleman – only for Dixie Deans to equalise with 6 minutes to play.